 The school recognizes the importance of being able to identify those who have been exposed to people who have tested positive for contagious diseases, including COVID-19.
-All applicable administrators, school safety specialists, nurse and/or any other staff member deemed appropriate have participated and will continue to participate in training for COVID-19 Contact Tracing.
-The school will communicate and monitor developments with the Jersey City Health Department if there is a known contagious disease including COVID-19 present at the school.
-Contact Tracing will begin after contacting the Department of Health.
+The school will follow guidance of the Jersey City Health Department and monitor/communicate developments with the department if there is a known contagious disease outbreak present at the school.